 - Capital improvements to your home to accommodate a disability

 - Car (the cost of special equipment so a disabled person can drive)

 - Chiropractic services

 - Contact lenses plus wetting and cleaning solutions

 - Diagnostic devices (such as a blood sugar test kit)

 - Eye surgery

-- Lifetime care fees (percentage of fees paid under lifetime contract with a continuing care retirement community)
+- Lifetime care fees (a percentage of fees paid under a lifetime contract with a continuing care retirement community)

-- Meals (while staying in hospital or similar facility)
+- Meals (while staying in a hospital or similar facility)

 - Nursing home and assisted living costs

-- Prescription drugs and medicine (Drugs from Canadian and foreign pharmacies are not deductible.)
+- Prescription drugs and medicine (drugs from foreign pharmacies are not deductible)

 - Psychiatric care

 - Transportation to receive medical care by taxi, bus, train, ambulance, personal car, etc.

 - Weight-loss programs (if part of treatment for specific disease or condition, such as obesity)

 A complete list of deductible medical expenses is available in IRS Publication 502: Medical and Dental Expenses.